Comprehensive mHealthcare App Development Guide 2021-22

-Here are the ways to judge whether or not your app needs FDA.
+Here are the ways to judge whether or not your app needs FDA approval.

 - Your app analyzes or monitors patient-specific data or medical device data

-- It converts mobile app in a regulated healthcare device which a licensed practitioner can make use of for treating or diagnosing a medical condition.
+- It converts mobile apps in a regulated healthcare device that a licensed practitioner can make use of for treating or diagnosing a medical condition.

 2. Ensure That You are Following All the Compliance Rules

 There are a number of legal compliances that you have to adhere to when developing a mHealth application.
 While there are over 50 different compliances, the ones generally most consciously looked after are – HIPAA, HIMSS, FDC, etc.

 Now just like the FDA, knowing whether or not you even have to look at fulfilling these compliances can be very tricky.
 Let us help you with understanding the basics of how to develop HIPAA-compliant mobile apps.